 Essential oils: Peppermint and eucalyptus oils can relieve hay fever symptoms.
 Use them in a room diffuser for relief, or combine them with coconut oil and massage it into your temples.
-Lemon and tea tree oils can be mixed with purified water and a little vinegar, then sprayed around your home.
+Lemon and tea tree oils can be mixed with purified water and vinegar, and then sprayed around your home.

-Himalayan salt lamps: These gorgeous looking lamps don't just look pretty.
+Himalayan salt lamps: These gorgeous-looking lamps don't just look pretty.
 They remove dust, dander and other particles from the air, leaving you with fewer allergy and cough symptoms.

 Drink lots of water and eat healthy foods.
 A bit obvious, but a teaspoon of honey works wonders (unsuitable for children under one).
 Research suggests that adding quercetin to the diet may help to relieve allergy symptoms.
 You can find this in apples, berries, black tea, broccoli, and grapes.